 I’m sure you must have heard of the term freehold in your discussion with a real estate agency or agent.

-A freehold title refers to an owner of real property that includes both land and immovable structures attached to it for an undefined period of time.
-In other words, it means having ownership over a building and the land on which it stands outrightly and in perpetuity.
+Freehold stands for the ownership of real property, both land and all immovable structures attached to such land for an undefined length of time.
+It means owning the building and the land it stands on outright and in perpetuity.

-It is your name that appears in the land registry as the “Freehold” owner of the “Title Absolute”.
-In some parlance, a “freehold” estate is transferable to the owner’s “heirs and assigns”, or “OMONILES” (successors under inheritance or purchase including gift), in which case it is a “fee simple” estate.
+It is your name that is in the land registry as the “Freehold” owning the “Title Absolute”.
+A Freehold Estate is transferable to the owner’s “heirs and assigns”, also known in some parlance as ‘OMONILES’ (successors by inheritance or purchase including gift, respectively), in which case it was a “fee simple” estate.

 Freehold is always the preferable option as the properties and whatever structure revert back to the owner or his heirs at any time they need it.